UPB-SysSec/upb-syssec.github.io/_posts/2023-05-25-record-fragmentation.md

 ![TCP fragmented HTTP GET request.](/assets/img/2023/06/record-frag/tcp_frag-light.svg){: width="80%" style="margin: 0 auto" .light-only}
 ![(Dark mode image - for description see light mode image)](/assets/img/2023/06/record-frag/tcp_frag-dark.svg){: width="80%" style="margin: 0 auto" .dark-only}
 <div class="caption">
 The left side contains an unfragmented HTTP GET request.
 The same request is depicted in two TCP segments on the right side.
 Censors that want to extract the hostname of the website from the fragmented HTTP GET request have to concatenate both fragments.
 </div>

 Interestingly, TCP fragmentation can be used in censorship circumvention as it aggravates the complexity of traffic analysis.
 In the above example, a censor has to concatenate both TCP fragments to correctly identify the destination of the GET request.
 This effectively forces the censor to maintain a state and allocate costly memory for every connection it analyzes.
-The costs of analyzing TCP fragmentation caused many censors to ignore it in the past  &nbsp;<d-cite key="geneva,liberate,throttling_twitter,india_sni"/>.
+The costs of analyzing TCP fragmentation caused many censors to ignore it in the past&nbsp;<d-cite key="geneva,liberate,throttling_twitter,india_sni"/>.
 As it proved successful, TCP fragmentation was implemented in various censorship circumvention tools&nbsp;<d-cite key="goodbyedpi,zapret,powertunnel,greentunnel"/>.
 Recently, though, China's censor has become more sophisticated and begun handling TCP fragmentation&nbsp;<d-cite key="geneva"/>.